adobe/ferrum/README.md

 <a name="ferrum"></a>
 # Ferrum

-Features from the rust language in javascript: Provides Traits/Type classes & an advanced library for working with sequences/iterators in js.
+Features from the Rust language in JavaScript: Provides [Traits](https://doc.rust-lang.org/rust-by-example/trait.html) & an advanced library for working with sequences/iterators in JS.

 [Github](https://github.com/adobe/ferrum)
 [API Documentation](https://www.ferrumjs.org)